White Heat: Plot

 In the infirmary, he is diagnosed as having a "homicidal psychosis" and is recommended for transfer to an asylum.
 Another inmate sneaks him a gun, which Cody uses to take hostages, and along with Hank and their cellmates, Cody escapes.
-They also take along Parker.
-Cody later kills him in cold blood.
+They also take along Parker, whom Cody later kills in cold blood.

 When they learn of Cody's escape, Big Ed and Verna anxiously await his return.
 Verna tries slipping away, but Cody catches her.
 Although Verna murdered Ma, she convinces Cody that Big Ed did it, so Cody guns him down.
 The gang welcome the escapees, including Hank, whom Cody likes and trusts.
 They start planning their next job.

 A stranger shows up at the gang's isolated hideout, asking to use the phone.
 Hank is concerned.
 Cody introduces the stranger as "The Trader," Daniel Winston.
 Cody plans to steal a chemical plant's payroll by using an empty tanker truck as a Trojan horse.
-Hank says he will repair Verna's radio, then rigs a signal transmitter and attaches it to the Trojan tanker; on the way to the plant, he manages to get a message to Evans.
+Hank says he will repair Verna's radio, then rigs a signal transmitter and attaches it to the tanker; on the way to the plant, he manages to get a message to Evans by writing it in soap on a service station's washroom mirror.
 The police track the tanker and prepare an ambush.

 The gang gets into the payroll office, but the tanker driver, ex-con "Bo" Creel, recognizes Hank and informs Cody.
 Having tracked the truck to Long Beach, California, using direction finders, the police surround the building and call on Cody to surrender; he decides to fight it out.
 When the police fire tear gas into the office, Hank manages to escape.
 In the ensuing gun battle, the police kill most of Cody's gang and Verna is arrested.
 Cody shoots one of his own men for trying to surrender.
 Finally, only Cody is still loose.
 He flees to the top of a gigantic, globe-shaped gas storage tank.
 After Hank shoots Cody several times with a rifle, Cody fires at the tank, which bursts into flames.
-He shouts "Made it, Ma!
-Top of the world!" before the tank explodes.
+He shouts, "Made it, Ma!
+Top of the world!", before the tank explodes.